workivate/step-elastic-beanstalk-deploy/README.md

 * `app_name` (required) Name of the application.
 * `env_name` (required) Name of the application environment you wish to deploy to.
 * `commit_message` (required) Source Git commit message for EB deployment version label.
+* `sub_directory` (optional) Sub directory that should be deployed in case you want to deploy a build artifact only.
 * `region` (optional) Region that your elastic beanstalk instance lives in, defaults to us-west-2.